epw/consensus/Consensus Book.md

 Is someone mistrustful of others, maybe strangers or even friends?
 This can be justified or imagined, distrust breeds distrust.

 ### Extremism
+[//]: # (FIXME: Make sure to come back and write this as anti-facist as possible.
+No safe places for Nazis and no Nazis living out their fantasies in this game.)
 Has someone taken a nominally acceptable opinion and gone so far with it that they are causing harm to others?

 ### Isolation